-- a.
-Ratification and Confirmation of the Issuance of the 1,706,072,261 Common Shares in favor of Eric Manlunas, Paul Santos and James Jordan. - b.
-Approval of the application for listing with the Philippine Stock Exchange 1,706,072,261 common shares to be issued to Eric Manlunas, Paul Santos and James Jordan.
+a.
+Approval of the application for issuance and listing with the Philippine Stock Exchange of 1,706,072,261 new common shares to be issued to Eric Manlunas, Paul Santos and James Jordan.

-The issuance of the primary shares will be issued from the Corporation's available authorized capital stock and was approved by the Corporation's board of directors last November 6, 2019.
+The issuance of the primary shares will be issued from the Corporation's unissued authorized capital stock and was approved by the Corporation's board of directors last November 6, 2019.
 As provided in the Memorandum of Agreement executed between the Corporation and the Subscribers, the execution of the Subscription Agreement for the issuance of 1,706,072,261 common shares in favor of Eric Manlunas, Paul Santos and James Jordan is conditioned on securing Xurpas' stockholders' approval on the application for listing of the said shares with the Philippine Stock Exchange.